Élimination des déchets électroniques

 5.Metrics and Targets

-As part of our efforts to combat climate change, we support the Japan Climate Initiative (JCI).
-We have set and announced an intermediate target for CO2 emissions to be met by fiscal year 2030 in order to achieve carbon neutrality by 2050.
+As part of our efforts to combat to climate change, we support the Japan Climate Initiative (JCI).
+We have set and announced an intermediate target for CO2 emissions to be met by fiscal year 2030.
+We believe this intermediate target will be our share of contribution to the global goal to achieve carbon neutrality by 2050.
 So far, we have aimed to reduce CO2 emissions caused by our offices’ operation in Japan by 48% by 2030 compared to 2014 as the base year*1.
-In April 2024, we set a new target covering our global emissions:

 *2 We newly set FY2021 as the base year when GHG scope1-2 data became available globally.